uktrade/githubscan/README.md

 - '++' after team name indicates there are more than one team associated with repository
 - A seperate board for each team ( basedon github teams)
 - **Skip scan:** if topic 'skip-vulnerability-scan' is found on repo , it will skip running vulnerability scan and displaying it on board
+- send consolidated report of all the vulnurable repository in github organisation to team ( such as security team ) specified in EMAIL_REPORT_TO
+- send team specific reports to team admin, as specified in  githubteam table (This needs to be done manually by member of WebOps at the moment).